 caret icon Back to all discussions

-Have you been diagnosed with Alzheimer's disease?
-What do you wish your family and friends understood about the disease?
+Have you been diagnosed with Alzheimer's?
+What do you wish your family and friends understood about what you're going through?

 Dementia can make everyday tasks and communication challenging for the person living with the disease and their loved ones.
 For our community members diagnosed with Alzheimer's disease, what are some things you wish your friends and family knew about?